wszhan/minima/_posts/2018-04-07-first-post.markdown

 This is an "Initial Commit" to my first personal website.

 It is not necessary for me to have a personal site, I know.
-But I really enjoy coding in all sorts of programming languages, including the one I am using exactly right now, markdown.
+But I really enjoy coding in all sorts of programming languages, including HTML, CSS, JavaScript.
 So, I asked myself, why not building up a site, and taking it as a way to get familiarized with a new skill.

 So here comes this site.